Adrià Pedrosa

-Adrià Giner Pedrosa (/ca/; born 13 May 1998) is a Spanish professional footballer who plays as a left-back for club Elche, on loan from Sevilla.
+Adrià Giner Pedrosa (/ca/; born 13 May 1998) is a Spanish professional footballer who plays as a left-back for club Rayo Vallecano, on loan from Sevilla.

 Club career

 Espanyol

 Born in Barcelona, Catalonia, Pedrosa joined RCD Espanyol's youth setup in 2014, from CF Gavà's youth setup EF Gavà.
 He made his senior debut with the reserves on 16 April 2017, starting in a 1–1 Segunda División B away draw against RCD Mallorca B.

 Pedrosa was definitely promoted to the B-team in July 2017, after the club's relegation, and scored his first senior goal on 10 September of that year, netting his side's second in a 3–2 home success over UE Sant Andreu.
 He made his first-team debut on 1 November 2018, starting in a 1–2 away loss against Cádiz CF, for the season's Copa del Rey.

 Pedrosa made his La Liga debut on 16 December 2018, playing the full 90 minutes in a 1–3 home loss against Real Betis.
 He scored his first goal in the category the following 13 April, netting the opener in a 2–1 home success over Deportivo Alavés.

 On 22 May 2019, Pedrosa signed a new contract with the Pericos until 2023, being definitely promoted to the main squad.